-- 14 Under the No Action Alternative, no new training route corridors would be created and noise - levels from existing training routes would continue at existing levels.
-No environmental justice or - sensitive populations would experience increases in noise levels.
+Under the No Action Alternative, no new MTR corridors would be created and noise levels from existing training routes would continue at existing levels.
+No environmental justice or sensitive populations would experience increases in noise levels.

-- No specific development projects or airspace changes with associated cumulative effects are - 19 known at this time.
-Should additional noise sensitive receptors occur in the areas under the - 20 Proposed Action or Alternative 1 corridors, then those developments would be anticipated to - 21 experience noise levels similar to those described for existing receptors.
-No cumulative impacts - 22 would be anticipated for minority, low-income, or other sensitive populations.
+No specific development projects or airspace changes with associated cumulative effects are known at this time.
+Should additional noise sensitive receptors occur in the areas under the Proposed Action or Alternative 1 corridors, then those developments would be anticipated to experience noise levels similar to those described for existing receptors.
+No cumulative impacts would be anticipated for minority, low-income, or other sensitive populations.

-23 3.8 BIOLOGICAL RESOURCES
+3.8 BIOLOGICAL RESOURCES

-- 25 Biological resources include the species and habitats within the ROI, which is defined as the air, - land, and marine areas that could be affected by the Proposed Action.
-Since aircraft operations - 27 would not directly affect terrestrial, aquatic, or marine habitats, vegetation and designated - 28 protected areas (including critical habitat required to support listed species' recovery) are - 29 discussed primarily in the context of wildlife habitat, with a focus on areas with high species - diversity, special habitat conditions for rare species, or other unique features.
-For wildlife, this - discussion focuses on birds, mammals, and butterflies as they may be affected by aircraft strikes - or noise associated with the Proposed Action.
-Other species groups are only briefly discussed as - they are generally not considered sensitive to short-duration in-air aircraft noise. - Particular consideration is given to sensitive species and habitats (those protected by or managed - 35 according to federal or state laws).
-Special status species include migratory birds, bald eagles - 36 (Haliaeetus leucocephalus), and threatened and endangered species.
-Migratory birds are defined
+Biological resources include the species and habitats within the ROI, which is defined as the air, land, and marine areas that could be affected by the Proposed Action.
+Since aircraft operations would not directly affect terrestrial, aquatic, or marine habitats, vegetation and designated protected areas (including critical habitat required to support listed species' recovery) are discussed primarily in the context of wildlife habitat, with a focus on areas with high species diversity, special habitat conditions for rare species, or other unique features.
+For wildlife, this discussion focuses on birds, mammals, and butterflies as they may be affected by aircraft strikes or noise associated with the Proposed Action.
+Other species groups are only briefly discussed as they are generally not considered sensitive to short-duration in-air aircraft noise.

+Particular consideration is given to sensitive species and habitats (those protected by or managed according to federal or state laws).
+Special status species include migratory birds, bald eagles

-- by the USFWS as any species or family of birds that lives, reproduces, or migrates within or - 2 across international borders at some point during the annual life cycle.
-Per the ESA, an - 3 endangered species is one in danger of extinction throughout all or a significant portion of its - 4 range, and a threatened species is one likely to become endangered within the foreseeable - 5 future.
-A proposed species is one proposed in the Federal Register for listing under the ESA. - 6 Candidate species are plants and animals the USFWS may propose as endangered or - 7 threatened at some point.
-Federal candidate species, and state-listed species are given - 8 consideration during project planning, but they have no protection under the ESA.
-Therefore, - 9 these species are included in the appropriate species grouping or categories in the analysis - 10 presented in this EA. - 11 The regulatory framework that serves as the basis for the analysis of biological resources - includes, but is not limited to, the laws, regulations, and EOs listed in Table 3-15.
+(Haliaeetus leucocephalus), and threatened and endangered species.
+Migratory birds are defined by the USFWS as any species or family of birds that lives, reproduces, or migrates within or across international borders at some point during the annual life cycle.
+Per the ESA, an endangered species is one in danger of extinction throughout all or a significant portion of its range, and a threatened species is one likely to become endangered within the foreseeable future.
+A proposed species is one proposed in the Federal Register for listing under the ESA.
+Candidate species are plants and animals the USFWS may propose as endangered or threatened at some point.
+Federal candidate species, and state-listed species are given consideration during project planning, but they have no protection under the ESA.
+Therefore, these species are included in the appropriate species grouping or categories in the analysis presented in this EA.

+The regulatory framework that serves as the basis for the analysis of biological resources includes, but is not limited to, the laws, regulations, and EOs listed in Table 3-14.

-Table 3-15.
+Table 3-14.
 Applicable Laws, Regulations, and Executive Orders for Biological Resources